 - Is a permanent Ohio resident, who can demonstrate financial need;

-- Enrollment as a full-time or part-time student at an accredited library program, leading to school library media certification and/or a library graduate degree; and
+- Enrollment as a full-time or part-time student at an accredited library program, leading to school library media licensure and/or a library graduate degree; and

 - Evidence of a commitment to a career in school librarianship.

 - Completed OELMA Scholarship & Awards Program Application Form;